E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 This prevents the image shrinking as it moves through the layers.

 ### Pooling  layerts
+There are two benefits to using pooling in CNNs
+It reduces the number of parameters by **down-sampling** and It makes feature detection more robust to object orientation and scale changes
+The most common type of pooling is called max pooling, and it applies the max function over the window

 Maxpool Layers (2x2 filter) is about taking the maximum element of a small (2x2) square that we delimitate from the input
 ![image](https://github.com/E008001/Simple-Image-Classification-Model/blob/master/maxpool.gif)